 Carabao Cup round one talking points: Rule changes, historic meetings and more

-Watch Yeovil v Aston Villa and Sunderland v Sheffield Wednesday, live on Sky Sports Football
+Watch Yeovil v Aston Villa and Sunderland v Sheffield Wednesday this week, live on Sky Sports Football

 By Dan Long